The governance of Umer Farooq is the backbone of Muslim management.

 The governance of Umer was more or less respective.
 The sovereign political authority was the caliph.
 The governance model is based on the division of administrative powers for ease and efficiency of governance.

-And a clear ranking of administration followed.
-Umar’s empire was divided into provinces and some sovereign territories like some regions Azerbaijan and Armenia, which had accepted the realm of the caliphate.
+A clear ranking of administration followed.
+Umer’s empire was divided into provinces and some sovereign territories like some regions Azerbaijan and Armenia, which had accepted the realm of the caliphate.

 The provincial governors or Wali administered the areas.
 The selection was made personally by Umar, who was very precise.
 Provinces are divided into districts.
 There were about 100 districts in the empire.